Safety First: costs for rescue services are covered.

 Classic Salkantay Trek

-4 days
+Duration: 4 days

-T2 trails
+Trails: T2 trails

 Distance: 15 - 20 km per day

-500 - 1000 m ascent per day
+Ascent per day: 500 - 1000 m ascent per day

-> Return on the panoramic Vistadome train
++ Return by panoramic train

 The Salkantay Trek is the second most popular route to Machu Picchu – after the Inca Trail – and its not difficult to see why.
 This is the Classic Itinerary of a Peruvian Classic.
 This route is one of the most varied and most beautiful.
 We make our way through breathtaking snowcapped mountains and picturesque valleys, passed beautiful lakes and waterfalls.
 We have created the Ultimate Salkantay trek to give you more time to enjoy these amazing places.
 The Salcantay Mountain is one of the most beautiful in Peru and is considered sacred by local villagers.
 We take five unforgettable days to hike alongside the majestic mountains, taking time to enjoy each magical location and feel the energy through meditation, yoga and exercise.
 As a final treat we will join the Inca Trail for a short section before arriving to Machu Picchu via the stunning Llaqtapata.